Morgan Logger | Tutorial on how to use in an Express application

 :remote-addr - :remote-user [:date[clf]] ":method :url HTTP/:http-version" :status :res[content-length]

-It gives the concise output colored by response status for development use.
-The status token will be colored green for success codes, red for server error codes, yellow for client error codes, cyan for redirection codes, and uncolored for information codes.
+It provides a concise output, colors it by response status, and targets development use.
+The system colors the status token green for success codes, red for server error codes, yellow for client error codes, cyan for redirection codes, and leaves it uncolored for information codes.

 :method :url :status :response-time ms - :res[content-length]

-It is shorter than the default, also including response time.
+It is shorter than the default format, including response time.

 morgan('tiny'):